tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: print_score() a method of the Score class
 	- TBD: instead of a dict of score achievements w/ T or F, just a list of score items achieved
 	- TBD: link front_gate score to opening door
+	- TBD: incorporate move count into score sub-class and create get_moves() method
+	- TBD: turn title calc into get_title() method as well (pull from ending() )
+	- TBD: add score, moves, and title to 'restart' ending (but this will impact web_main trigger...)

 *** end sub-class ***
 - TBD: make end routine a sub-class of gs
 - TBD: determine if any other gs clean-up is needed
+- TBD: incorporate 'restart' into game ending options